fabricioguidine/mosaic-pixel-matrixator/README.md

 # Mosaic Pixel Matrixator

 A Python tool to convert images into ceramic tile color matrices.
-This project takes an image as input and generates a matrix of RGB color values that represent how ceramic tiles (2x2cm) should be arranged to replicate the image at a specified scale, while preserving the original image's aspect ratio.
+This project takes an image as input and generates a matrix of RGB color values that represent how ceramic tiles (default 2.2cm × 2.2cm, configurable) should be arranged to replicate the image at a specified scale, while preserving the original image's aspect ratio.

 ## Features